Spanish minister: Israel must end ‘genocide’ of Palestinians in Gaza

 Spain has a large Muslim population of about two million people, according to government statistics.
 About 50,000 Jewish people also live in the country.

-Spain’s stance over public activism about the Israel-Hamas war has differed from neighbouring France, which has banned pro-Palestinian marches.
+Spain’s stance has differed from neighbouring France, which has banned pro-Palestinian marches.
 Germany and the United Kingdom have also cracked down on pro-Palestinian activism.

 Belarra condemned European governments, without naming them, for “criminalising” the pro-Palestinian movement.